gdede-hua/Decision_Survey_Platform/paper.md

 # Example
 This section provides an example of the tool usefulness for a real case scenario.
 We consider the scenario of deciding which is the suitable technology to use in the vision of the all optical house.
-According to the AHP alternative technological have to be identified and ranked based.
+According to the AHP alternative technological have to be identified and ranked based based on AHP..
-Towards this end, the administrator creates the PWC surveys/researches defining the criteria, factors under each criteria and alternative technological scenarios.
+Towards this end, the administrator creates the survey defining the criteria, factors under each criterion and alternative technological scenarios.
 More specifically, the above alternatives are considered:
 - T1.
 Infrared
 - T2.
 Power Line Communications (PLC)